 She has also worked at Stony Brook University, University of Oregon, University of Wisconsin-Milwaukee, and University of Illinois at Urbana-Champaign.

-Melissa, recipient of the EDUCAUSE 2012 Rising Star Award, is a Frye Leadership (now Leading Change) Institute Fellow.
-She serves as a Senior Reviewer for EDUCAUSE Review Online, has served on the EDUCAUSE 2012 Conference Program Committee, and was a member of the EDUCAUSE Professional Development Advisory Committee, including a year as committee chair.
-Melissa has served on a number of other EDUCAUSE committees and working groups, co-authored articles, and has presented at EDUCAUSE conferences on various topics with a focus on developing aspiring IT leaders.
+Melissa, recipient of the EDUCAUSE 2019 DEI Leadership and EDUCAUSE 2012 Rising Star Awards, is a Frye Leadership (now Leading Change) Institute Fellow.
+She currently serves as on the EDUCAUSE Board of Directors.
+Melissa previously served on the inaugural EDUCAUSE DEI Advisory Committee, was a Senior Reviewer for EDUCAUSE Review Online, served on the EDUCAUSE 2012 Conference Program Committee, and was a member of the EDUCAUSE Professional Development Advisory Committee, including a year as committee chair.
+Melissa also served as co-chair for the Higher Education Information Security Council (HEISC).